What is Live Streaming Technology and How Does it Work?

 What is a Content Delivery Network (CDN)?

-These servers are called Internet Exchange Points, and they are strategically placed to reduce the transmission time of the video so that your stream is delivered as close to real-time as possible.
+CDNs connect with each other through Internet Exchange Points, which are physical locations strategically placed to reduce the video’s transmission time.
+This allows the stream to be delivered as close to real-time as possible.

-This makes it crucial to look for a CDN provider that has multiple endpoints around the globe.
-It ensures that there will always be a CDN server close to your viewers when you launch your live streams.
-This is especially important if you want to stream to China as it requires Chinese servers.
+Understandably, you should ensure a CDN provider has multiple endpoints around the globe that are close to your viewers when launching your live streams.
+This is especially important if you want to live stream to China, as it requires Chinese servers.

 Important Live Streaming Protocols